asifbacchus/CloudflareDDNS/etc/logwatch/README.md

 ### The search REGEX

 The PERL script uses a '*regular expression*' (REGEX) to search within the log file for '*$SearchDate*'.
-For the default datestamp, this specification looks like:
+For the default date stamp, this specification looks like:

 ```Perl
 ...